Progress report for GNE19-200

 During fall 2019, I conducted an experiment for a USDA-funded grant funded with similar methods to the proposed Objective 2.
 The goal of the USDA experiment was to test the effect of sunflower pollen and infection status on the gut microbial community in commercial bumble bee workers.
 Individual bees were either infected with a gut parasite (Crithidia bombi) or a sham inoculum and fed either sunflower pollen or a wildflower pollen mix.
 Bees were sacrificed at the end of one week and their guts were dissected out in a sterile environment and stored in -80oC.
 I will follow a similar protocol when dissecting bees in Objective 2 after the immune challenge, and so this fall experience has provided valuable training in learning new protocols.
 The USDA samples will be processed in April 2020, where I will continue to learn methods that I will implement in Objective 2.

-April – September 2021: Conduct experiment for Objective 2
+April – December 2021: Conduct experiment for Objective 2.
+Completed.

 In April, I will order commercial Megachile rotundata bees.
 The bees will arrive as pupae and I will keep them in the refrigerator (7oC) until the experiment, the timing of which will depend on the phenology of the wild bumble bees.
 In late April and early May, I will collect bumble bee (Bombus impatiens) queens and rear them in the Adler lab at UMass Amherst.
 Once enough worker bees have emerged (approximately July), I will remove workers for the experiment.
 I will induce emergence of M. rotundata by placing cocoons in an incubator at 27oC, which will induce adult development.
 I will then place M. rotundata individuals in the experiment at the same time as the B. impatiens workers to have both species represented simultaneously, controlling for environment and season.
 I will then perform Objective 2 with both M. rotundata individuals and B. impatiens workers and store their guts in the -80oC freezer to be sequenced.

-October – December 2021: Sequence all samples and start analyses
+January - March 2022: Sequence all samples and start analyses.
+Currently underway.

-After the experiment of Objective 2 is complete, I will extract DNA, prepare the 16S libraries, and sequence ALL the samples from both Objective 1 and 2 at the Genomics Core facility at UMass.
+I am currently working on extracting DNA to prepare the 16S libraries, and sequence ALL the samples from both Objective 1 and 2 at the McFrederick Lab at UC Riverside.

-I will spend the spring analyzing the data from Objectives 1 and 2.
-Both data sets will be submitted for publication.
+I will spend the spring and summer analyzing the data from Objectives 1 and 2.